 Act like an entrepreneur, whether you own the business outright or are the smallest man on the totem pole.
 Entrepreneurs solve problems for their customers and provide them with a unique solution in which only they can solve.
 Getting to know your customers will allow you to get to know their businesses.
 Understanding their problems will allow you to provide them with answers.

 Figuring out which information they need to make a final decision is everything.
 Understanding the scope of their next project is also everything.
 If you’re catering to a business and are in talks with a project manager directly, understand that this person needs to gain approval for everything they do.
 They need to include it the budget and have it by a certain day and time.
 If you can meet those needs, you’re in the winning.
 If you can’t, then you might have to wait until they take on their next project – if at all.

 Your customer may be afraid to purchase at this time.
 Maybe, budgets are low.
 Maybe, they just don’t want to be taken advantage of.
 Realize that these people need assurances.
 They need to know that they will make their investment right back.
 They need all of the facts.
 They don’t want you to sugar coat anything.
 In fact, if you are dealing with a C-type or D-type personality, you can almost always bet that this will be the case.

 As a final line, remember that every person is different, as well as every salesperson is different.
 Sometimes their personalities click right away, but most times this is not the case.
 Don’t rely on the pure chance of mix-and-match, but boost your sales by learning to adapt your sales style according to the DISC personality style of your client.
 Mastering your sales skills and human understanding with behavioral selling will definitely boost your sales.
-Learn more about the PRO-SOLD strategic sales method and remember – this is not a typical sales training, but a framework for success.
+Learn more about the PRO-SOLD strategic sales method and become an expert in prospecting with The Prospecting Success!
+Training course.
+Remember – these are not the typical sales training, but a framework for success.